Buttonville Municipal Airport: Tenants

-Seneca College's aviation campus was once at Buttonville and re-located to Peterborough Airport in 2014 after having been in Markham for over 45 years.
-The remaining tenants will either relocate to other airports near Toronto or cease operations.

-Ground transportation
+Ground access

-The airport is accessible to public transit via York Region Transit Route 16 (16th Avenue) which runs along the north side of the airport.
-It is within walking distance of the York Region Transit Route 24 stop at Woodbine Avenue and 16th Avenue.
-There are no direct connections with GO Transit.

-Airport users can park their vehicles for free at the airport parking area on the north side.
-Parking lots along Renfrew Drive are reserved for airport tenants.
-Taxis and limousines within the Greater Toronto Area can drop off and pickup passengers.

-The airport is located next to Highway 404 with connections to nearby 407, with 401 to the south and 400 to the west.
+The airport was located next to Highway 404 at the 16 Avenue interchange with connections to nearby Highway 407, with Highway 401 further to the south.

 Incidents

-On 25 May 2010, a Cirrus SR22 4-seater plane crashed on the roof of a building just 500 m from the airport in Markham (Woodbine Avenue near Apple Creek Boulevard).
+On May 25, 2010, a Cirrus SR20 4-seater plane crashed on the roof of Thinkway Toys, which was just 500 m from the airport near Woodbine Avenue and Apple Creek Boulevard in Markham.
 The pilot and a passenger died in the crash; however, nobody on the ground was seriously hurt.
-Markham Fire and Emergency Services crews quickly doused the flames; rescue crews were not able to go on top of the building to reach the plane due to possibility of structural collapse.
+Markham Fire & Emergency Services crews quickly doused the flames; rescue crews were not able to go on top of the building to reach the plane due to possibility of structural collapse.

-On 20 June 2010, an accident occurred just off Buttonville Airport.
-A black four-seater banner-towing Cessna 172K Skyhawk, registration C-GQOR, crashed on Vogell Road near the intersection of Highway 404 and 16th Avenue in Richmond Hill.
+On June 20, 2010, an accident occurred just outside the airport.
+A black four-seater banner-towing Cessna 172K Skyhawk, registration C-GQOR, crashed on Vogell Road near the Highway 404 and 16th Avenue interchange in Richmond Hill.
 The pilot, the aircraft's only occupant, was killed in the crash.

-On 18 November 2010, a Beech 33, tail number C-GSCZ, with a Seneca College flight instructor and two students crashed in a field in Pickering, Ontario (near Whitevale Road and North Road).
-All occupants died in the crash.

-On 12 July 2018, a pilot was killed in a Bellanca 8KCAB when it crashed in a field near the airport (southwest area of airport in Markham).
+On July 12, 2018, a pilot was killed in a Bellanca 8KCAB when it crashed in a nearby field southwest of the airport.

-On 27 February 2020, a Dassault Falcon 50, tail number N951DJ, was set on fire late at night.
-A fence was cut through and a gas can was found at the scene.
+On February 27, 2020, a US-registered Dassault Falcon 50 corporate jet (tail number N951DJ), was set on fire late at night.
+The fence surrounding the airport was cut through and a jerrycan was found at the scene.
 The aircraft, parked outside near a hangar, was written off, damaged beyond repair.
-The fire is considered arson.
+The fire was considered arson.

+On August 10, 2021, a Cessna on final approach struck a drone operated by York Regional Police, causing major damage to the aircraft, although there were no injuries.

 Support

-The airport had one aircraft rescue and firefighting unit (ARFF), a Walter RIV 2000, parked against the fence along Renfrew Drive, but it was retired and no longer visible at the airport.
-Fire and rescue at the airfield is now provided by Markham Fire and Rescue Stations 9-2 (10 Riviera Drive near Woodbine and 14th Avenue) or 9-3 (Woodbine Avenue and Major Mackenzie Drive East).
+The airport had one aircraft rescue and firefighting unit (ARFF), a Walter RIV 2000, but it was retired.
+Fire and rescue at the airfield was later provided by Markham Fire and Rescue Stations 9-2 (10 Riviera Drive near Woodbine Avenue and 14th Avenue) or 9-3 (Woodbine and Major Mackenzie Drive East).